HonkingGoose/git-gosling/docs/guide_introduction.md

 ## What will I learn?

-- How to use Git from the command line.
+You will learn how to use Git from the command line.
-- How to use the official GitHub command line interface tool.

 ### Git?
 What's that?